Bricktech2000/Notes/notes/nonverbal.md

 **see** [[verbal#connotation]]

+many behaviors seem to consist of some sort of accidental overcompensation. things seem fine on the surface, but irony is hiding right underneath &mdash; me

 > **examples**
 >
 > - shouting to prove a point &mdash; a powerful individual does not have to resort to shouting to be heard